vokimon/markdown-customblocks/README.md

 This [Python-Markdown] extension defines a common markup for parametrizable and nestable components that can be extended by defining a plain Python function.

-It also includes components for div containers, admonitions, figures, link cards... and embeds from common sites (youtube, vimeo, twitter...)
+Includes some sample components for div containers, admonitions, figures, link cards... and embeds from common sites (youtube, vimeo, twitter...)

 [Python-Markdown]: https://python-markdown.github.io/